Mollie Skinner: Biography

 Mollie Skinner was born on 19 September 1876 to a Western Australian family that had established itself during the early years of settlement, distinguishing her position an "ancient colonist" in the local society from the "t'othersiders" who arrived in Western Australia from the eastern states.

 The family's religion was the Religious Society of Friends (Quakers).

 Her mother was Jessie Rose Ellen, the daughter of George Walpole Leake, who had married James Tierney Skinner, a captain in the 18th Royal Irish Regiment.
 While born in Perth, her family took the infant Mollie to England and Ireland.
 She began her education in Edinburgh, but a painful condition of the eyes inflicted shortly afterward was treated by placing her in a darkened room for five years.
-The successful restoration of her health allowed her to begin composing poetry and stories and other tasks, and Skinner later enrolled at two children's hospitals in London to begin a career in nursing.
+The successful restoration of her health allowed her to begin composing poetry and stories and other tasks, and Skinner later enrolled at the Evelina Hospital for Children in London to begin a career in nursing.

 Skinner returned to Perth with the rest of her family in 1900.
 She operated a convalescent home and guest house with a friend Nellie Beakbane, located in the foothills suburb of Darlington.
 On the recommendation of a friend, Pussy Jenkins, D H Lawrence and his wife stayed at this house while visiting Western Australia; their meeting would be influential to their respective literary careers.

 Mollie Skinner died on 25 May 1955 at the town of York.